CliffracerMerchant/SoundAura/readme.md

-- Auto-pause on audio-device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of zero (e.g. the user unplugs or disconnects their headphones and the device's media volume is zero for its speaker), SoundAura will auto- pause its playback since it can't be heard anyways.
+- Auto-pause on audio-device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of zero (e.g. the user unplugs or disconnects their headphones and the device's media volume is zero for its speaker), SoundAura will auto-pause its playback since it can't be heard anyways.
 If another audio device change occurs that makes the media volume go above zero, SoundAura will also automatically unpause itself unless the user manually affected the playback state in the mean time.
-- No permissions required, except the read phone state permission for the optional auto-pause during calls.
+No permissions required, except the read phone state permission for the optional auto-pause during calls.

 ## Planned Features
 - The ability to switch between an audio-focus respecting mode and